For consumers For business

 Shopping second hand is a treasure hunt

-In our globalised world dominated by fast fashion giants, buying vintage and second hand provides a refreshing (and not to mention, more sustainable) way to shop.
+In our globalised world dominated by fast fashion giants, buying vintage and second-hand provides a refreshing (and not to mention, more sustainable) way to shop.
 It allows us to add items to our wardrobe without using additional resources in the manufacturing process, to give unwanted items a second life, and to discover unique and special pieces along the way.
-As more sustainable and ethical consumption resonates with more and more people, vintage and second hand fashion has become increasingly popular.
-People who once turned their nose up at the idea of using someone else’s hand-me-downs are quickly converting for both price and the planet, which we love to see.
+And as more sustainable and ethical consumption increasingly resonates with consumers, vintage and second-hand fashion are becoming ever more popular.

 In our globalised world dominated by fast fashion giants, buying vintage and second hand provides a refreshing (and not to mention, more sustainable) way to shop.

-In fact, in resale platform thredUP’s 2023 Resale Market and Consumer Trend Report, it is reported that “the global second hand market is expected to nearly double by 2027, reaching $350bn.”
-This prediction comes off the back of massive growth in the sector in recent years, with second hand growing 28% in 2022 alone.
+In fact, in resale platform thredUP’s 2023 Resale Market and Consumer Trend Report, it is suggested that “the global second-hand market is expected to nearly double by 2027, reaching $350bn.”
+This prediction comes off the back of massive growth in the sector in recent years, with second-hand growing 28% in 2022 alone.

-So whether you are new to the pre-loved market or an experienced thrifter, here’s a comprehensive guide on where to buy second hand clothing to help you find your next vintage treasure in person or online.
+So whether you are new to the pre-loved market or an experienced thrifter, here’s a comprehensive guide on where to buy second hand clothing to help you find your next vintage treasure, either in person or online.

 Happy thrifting.